ErenYeager29/AD-CRTeamer/README.md

-# AD-CRTeamer Learning Path — Beginner to Exam-Ready
+# CRTeamer Learning Path — Beginner to Exam-Ready

 A structured, phase-by-phase learning skill for the **Certified Red Teamer (CRTeamer)** exam by [PentestingExams.com](https://pentestingexams.com/certifications/professional/certified-red-teamer/).
 Covers every exam domain from first principles — not just commands, but **why techniques work**, when to use them, and how to practice them.